careerbuilder/DataScienceAPIDocumentation/VectorService.md

 ## Description

-This service provides vector representations for documents such as a Job or Resume, and for Carotene IDs with optional skills.
+This service provides vector representations through two separate conversion methodologies.
+Firstly, the service accepts a CaroteneID and a set of skills; this vector transformation is referred to as Carotene Skills.
+The second transformation is called Semantic Fingerprint; Semantic Fingerprint takes a document, a job or resume, with other optional parameters and returns a vector representation.

 The service is located at https://api.careerbuilder.com/core/document/vectors.
 This service requires CareerBuilder OAuth 2.0 client credentials.
 For more information please see the authorization [documentation](/Readme.md#access).